jarviscanada/jarvis_data_eng_AdityaKhajanchi/linux_sql/README.md

    ```
    * * * * * bash /home/user/filepath/to/host_usage.sh [host_name] [port Default:5432] [db_name] [db_username] [db_password] &> /tmp/host_usage.log 2>&1
    ```
-   Creates a log file under [user/tmp/], that is overwritten with exit code and status, every time the process runs
+   Creates a log file under [user/tmp/], that is overwritten with exit code and status, on every run

 ## Implementation

 The project is implemented in a Rocky Linux 9 VM instance on Google Cloud Platform.
-This following section explains the project design and how the components work together to meet the monitoring requirements.
+Following section explains the project design and how the components work together to meet the monitoring requirements.

 ### Architecture